Bruin-Dev/Intelygenz/docs/INFRASTRUCTURE_AS_CODE.md

     - `3-smtp`: In this folder the terraform code to create a SMTP service through [Amazon SES](https://aws.amazon.com/ses/) and all the necessary componentes of it.

+5. `kre-runtimes`: there are the necessary terraform files for create the infrastructure needed by a KRE runtime:
+    - `modules`: Contains the terraform code for custom modules created for provision a KRE runtimes.
+It will create the following for each KRE runtime:
+        - A Route53 Hosted Zone in `mettel-automation.net` domain.

+    - `runtimes`: Contains the terraform code files for deploy KRE runtimes used the custom module located in `modules` folder.

-5. `network-resources`: there are the necessary terraform files for create the [VPC](https://aws.amazon.com/vpc/) and all related resources in the environment used for deployment, these being the following:
+6. `network-resources`: there are the necessary terraform files for create the [VPC](https://aws.amazon.com/vpc/) and all related resources in the environment used for deployment, these being the following:

     * [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)